getify/You-Dont-Know-JS/scope-closures/ch1.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 1: How is Scope Determined?
+# Chapter 1: What's The Scope?

 | NOTE: |
 | :--- |
 | Work in progress |

-Once you've written at least a few lines of code, you're already a programmer!
-So by this point, I bet you have a decent sense of how to create variables and store values in them.
-But how closely have you considered the mechanisms used by the engine to organize and manage these variables?
+By the time you've written your first few programs, you're probably starting to feel more comfortable with creating variables and storing values in them.
+Working with variables is one of the most foundational things we do in programming!

-I don't mean how the memory is allocated on the computer, but rather: how does JS know which variables are accessible by any given statement, and what happens if it finds two variables of the same name?
+But you may not have considered very closely the underlying mechanisms used by the engine to organize and manage these variables.
+I don't mean how the memory is allocated on the computer, but rather: how does JS know which variables are accessible by any given statement, and how does it handle two variables of the same name?

-The answers to questions like these take the form of a set of well-defined rules called scope.
-We'll expound these rules in great detail throughout the book.
+The answers to questions like these take the form of well-defined rules called scope.
+This book will dig through all aspects of scope -- how it works, what it's useful for, gotchas to avoid -- and then point toward common patterns that guide the structure of programs.

-Our first step is to study how the JS engine processes (compiles) our program before it executes it.
+And our first step is to uncover how the JS engine processes our program **before** it runs.

 ## About This Book

 Welcome to book 2 in the *You Don't Know JS Yet* series!
 If you already finished *Get Started* (the first book), you're in the right spot!
 If not, before you proceed I encourage you to *start there* for the best foundation.

-Our focus here is the first of three pillars in the JS language: the scope system and its function closures, and how these mechanisms enable the module design pattern.
+Our focus here is the first of three pillars in the JS language: the scope system and its function closures, as well as the power of the module design pattern.

 JS is typically classified as an interpreted scripting language, so it's assumed by most that JS programs are processed in a single, top-down pass.
 But JS is in fact parsed/compiled in a separate phase **before execution begins**.
 The code author's decisions on where to place variables, functions, and blocks with respect to each other are analyzed according to the rules of scope, during the initial parsing/compilation phase.
-The resulting scope is unaffected by run-time conditions.
+The resulting scope layout is generally unaffected by run-time conditions.

-JS functions are themselves values, meaning they can be assigned and passed around just like numbers or strings.
+JS functions are themselves first-class values; they can be assigned and passed around just like numbers or strings.
 But since these functions hold and access variables, they maintain their original scope no matter where in the program the functions are eventually executed.
 This is called closure.

-Modules are a pattern for code organization characterized by a collection of public methods that have access (via closure) to variables and functions that are hidden inside the internal scope of the module.
+Modules are a code organization pattern characterized by a set of public methods that have privileged access (via closure) to hidden variables and functions in the internal scope of the module.

 ## Compiled vs. Interpreted